pasbec/mfi/README.md

     use_ssl = True
     verify_ssl = True

-    async with mFimPowerDevice(host, username, password, use_ssl, verify_ssl) as device:
+    async with Device(host, username, password, use_ssl, verify_ssl) as device:

         # Show data for all ports
         print(await device.data)